 Consider for a moment the Chinese ideogram for the word “crisis” and how it might apply to the turmoil infidelity creates.
 The ideogram is comprised of two characters — 危 + 机.
 The first character translates as “danger” and the second one means “opportunity”.

-And that gradual process of unwittingly disconnecting or taking things for granted is what leaves people very vulnerable to third parties.
-Not that this is an excuse!
-Serious emotional damage is done when there is an infidelity.
-So authentic and deep emotional repair is required before trust or reconnection can occur.
+That gradual process of unwittingly disconnecting or taking things for granted is what leaves people vulnerable to third parties.
+Not that it’s an excuse!
+Infidelity can be highly traumatic.
+Thus authentic and deep emotional repair is required before trust or full reconnection can occur.

 The sense of betrayal has to be reckoned with and healed.
-Usually, in a retreat, this healing will result in positive realizations and changes that builds a much stronger foundation of shared intimacy.
+Serious emotional damage must be repaired.
+Usually, in a retreat, this healing will result in positive realizations and changes that build a much stronger foundation of shared intimacy.

 Building a Stronger Foundation